-Stalnaker (1975).
-Commentators like Dummett and Stalnaker tend to regard this reasoning as defective in a fairly obvious way (and so as posing no real puzzle at all).
-Here I want to explain briefly why this attitude, even if apt to the fatalistic arguments that are their focus, is inapt to the cases I'll consider here.7
+fairly obvious way.
+Here I want to explain briefly why this attitude, even if apt to the fatalistic arguments that are their focus, is inapt to a case like (1).7

-Here is Stalnaker's description of the case described by Dummett.
+Here is Stalnaker's rendering of the case described by Dummett.